2742 St. Joseph Blvd., Unit 200

 Originally acquired by Cornerstone in 2005, straddles the Gañarin Belt, a 50 km-long regional feature which contains volcanic centres and associated high-level intrusions, that is highly prospective for hosting epithermal gold - silver ± copper and porphyry copper - gold ± molybdenum deposits.
 Multiple, east-northeast trending low sulphidation epithermal quartz veins and vein breccias have been found measuring from 1.0 to 7.0 m in width within a zone at least 2 km long and 1.5 km wide.
 Mineralized veins containing gold and silver are exposed over a vertical relief of 300 m with the highest gold values localized at vein intersections and where veins outcrop around the 3,220 m elevation.
 Channel sampling across surface outcrops has returned 53.4 g/t gold and 641 g/t silver over 3.4 m.

-Cornerstone has been exploring in Ecuador since 2005 through its wholly-owned subsidiaries, Cornerstone Ecuador S.A.
-(CESA) and La Plata Minerales S.A.
-(PLAMIN).
-The Company has a portfolio of drill-ready projects in Ecuador targeting epithermal gold-silver and porphyry copper-gold deposits.
+Cornerstone has been exploring in Ecuador since 2005, and has a portfolio of drill-ready projects there targeting epithermal gold-silver and porphyry copper-gold deposits.

 On March 6, 2017, Cornerstone announced that its joint venture partner, Ecuador State Mining Company ENAMI EP, had been granted a number of mineral concessions in Imbabura and Carchi provinces in the same area as the Cascabel and the Llurimagua concessions, for exploration by the ENAMI-CESA strategic exploration joint venture.
 Nine concession titles totaling almost 40,000 hectares were granted in 2017 by the Ministry of Mining (please see ENAMI Strategic Alliance page).

 The Company has two wholly-owned exploration projects located in southern Ecuador, the Bella Maria and Vetas Grandes projects, as well as one property, Caña Brava, in which it has the right to earn 100%.
+Caña Brava is subject to a farm-in Agreement with Newcrest International Pty Ltd (see Caña Brava Property page).
 The Vetas Grandes gold prospect is strategically located approximately 15 kilometres west of the Loma Larga (formerly called Quimsacocha) high-sulphidation epithermal gold-silver-copper deposit, south of the Rio Blanco low-sulphidation gold-silver deposit and southeast of the Chaucha porphyry copper-molybdenum deposit.
 On all three projects, the Company has identified sizeable altered and mineralized zones which offer good potential for new discoveries.

-The Company also has a joint venture with Sunstone Metals Inc. on the drill-ready Bramaderos property in Loja Province (please see Bramaderos Property page).
+The Company also has a joint venture with Sunstone Metals Inc. on the drill-ready Bramaderos property in Loja Province (see Bramaderos Property page).

 Bella Maria is underlain by a series of granodiorites and quartz porphyries that intrude metamorphic rocks.
 Previous workers identified two zones of significant gold mineralization, approximately 2 km apart.
 One zone, in the south-central portion of the property, consists of a silica-sulphide breccia that has returned assays averaging 4.5 g/t Au over 40 m from continuous rock chip sampling, including 10.8 g/t Au over 16 m.
 The second zone occurs 2 km to the northwest and consists of stockwork veins from which grab samples assayed up to 10.8 g/t Au and chip samples returned assays up to 0.54 g/t Au over 6 m.
 The two zones are separated by an area of thick vegetation and poor exposure with many unexplained geochemical anomalies.
 Data on the property are being compiled in preparation for initiating further exploration.